 how is the property settled in divorce in australian family law

-Settlement process is important since it will mitigate the expenses and time for a Property Settlement in a Divorce can be effected.
-In the same manner, this Settlement Process can be treated as a precursor to measure expedite the court proceedings since the parties will be laying their demands and concerns before the actual hearing and proceedings in the Courts of Law.
+The settlement process is important since it will mitigate the expenses and time for a Property Settlement in a Divorce can be affected.
+In the same manner, this Settlement Process can be treated as a precursor to measuring expedite the court proceedings since the parties will be laying their demands and concerns before the actual hearing and proceedings in the Courts of Law.

 1. Assets and Liabilities

-Assets pertain to those properties acquired during the course of the Marriage and it can include real properties and personal properties.
-It includes stocks, shares, retirement benefits or superannuation, jewelleries, cars and any other items or things which are owned by both parties together.
-Liabilities on the other hand include debt, mortgage, loan and its other forms.
+Assets pertain to those properties acquired during the Marriage and it can include real properties and personal properties.
+It includes stocks, shares, retirement benefits or superannuation, jewellery, cars and any other items or things which are owned by both parties together.
+Liabilities, on the other hand, include debt, mortgage, loan and its other forms.

-Contributions will include wage or salary, gift, inheritance, child care and other things that both parties may have given during the course of their marriage.
+Contributions will include wage or salary, gift, inheritance, child care and other things that both parties may have given during their marriage.

 3. Future Needs